Praful932/llmsearch/README.md

 ![llmsearch](assets/llmsearch.png)
 # llmsearch

 Conduct hyperparameter search over generation parameters of large language models (LLMs).
 This tool is designed for ML practitioners looking to optimize their sampling strategies to improve model performance.
-Simply provide a model, dataset, and performance metric and llmsearch handles the rest.
+Simply provide a model, dataset, and performance metric, llmsearch handles the rest.

 ## Contents
 - [Installation](#installation)